Coeliac Disease is an immune reaction to gluten which is found in wheat, rye, barley and oats.

 if you actually have Coeliac Disease but remain undiagnosed then your long term health can suffer

-Undiagnosed Coeliac Disease increases risk of gut cancers, osteoporosis, liver and heart disease, neurological effects and if Coeliac Disease is diagnosed down the tract it may have become unresponsive to a gluten free diet.
+Undiagnosed Coeliac Disease increases risk of gut cancers, osteoporosis, liver and heart disease, neurological effects and if Coeliac Disease is diagnosed down the track it may have become unresponsive to a gluten free diet.

 Blood Test for Coeliac